CleverCloud/documentation/content/guides/astro.md

 - Deployment (using Git or GitHub)
 - Application : Node.js or Static (both can serve a static site)
-- Instance size and scalability options : Astro sites can typically be deployed using the **Nano** instance
+- Instance size and scalability options : You can usually deploy an Astro site using the **Nano** instance
 - Region
 - Dependencies, if needed

 ### Inject environment variables

-Environment variables are used to control the deployment behavior, and depend on the type of application and your package manager.
+Use environment variables to control the deployment behavior, which depends on the type of application and your package manager.
 Find right below the ones that apply for your application.

 {{% /steps %}}